padilha/biclustlib/README.md

 # biclustlib

-biclustlib is a Python library of biclustering algorithms and evaluation measures and distributed under the GPLv3 license.
+biclustlib is a Python library of biclustering algorithms and evaluation measures distributed under the GPLv3 license.

 ## Installation